About my Work

 I am driven to paint monumental figures that appear as I work, and they might well be self-portraits, although I never intended them to be self-referential.
 By distilling forms into their essence, my paintings are sculptural in intent, pursuing a Modernist project of finding a ‘Universal’ figuration that transcends the confines of representational art.

-In my current RCA work, I obsessively explore contemporary figuration as a space where figural painting is sublated into and back from abstraction.
+I I obsessively explore contemporary figuration as a space where figural painting is sublated into and back from abstraction.
 Using expressive figure drawing as a point of departure, I develop ambiguous works in which background, foreground, and subject are in flux, creating paintings that both have and offer agency.